kevinzhuang01/srp_2025/_profiles/dionnebang.md

 institution: georgia institute of technology
 organization: georgia institute of technology
 department: college of computing
-biography: "Hello, I'm a masterâ\x80\x99s student in Computer Science at Georgia Tech with a focus on machine learning and data-driven systems.
+biography: Hello, I'm a master’s student in Computer Science at Georgia Tech with a focus on machine learning and data-driven systems.
 My research experience includes training Transformer models for multilingual subjectivity detection on HPC clusters, which resulted in a peer-reviewed paper accepted to CLEF 2025, and building a pipeline to convert drug-related mortality data into FHIR-compliant JSON for integration with HAPI FHIR servers.
-I also completed a summer research internship at GTRIâ\x80\x99s Sensors and Electromagnetic Applications Lab, where I developed MATLAB tools to process radar simulation data and validate it using signal processing methods.
-I am interested in projects that combine AI, high-performance computing, and data science, and Iâ\x80\x99m eager to contribute to collaborative research through the SRP program."
+I also completed a summer research internship at GTRI’s Sensors and Electromagnetic Applications Lab, where I developed MATLAB tools to process radar simulation data and validate it using signal processing methods.
+I am interested in projects that combine AI, high-performance computing, and data science, and I’m eager to contribute to collaborative research through the SRP program.
 academic_status: Masters Student
 year_in_program: 1st
 research_area: Computer Science